T-vK/raspi-wifi-config/README.md

 ## How to use
 Just download the script and open it with bash.
 You can either run it on your Raspberry Pi or you can mount your Raspberry Pi's SD card on a different computer (both partitions need to be mounted).
+The script will then ask you what you want to do.
+It will also warn you about things that could go wrong.
+So, in your own interest, pay attention.